 If however you have multiple guitars, it may not be practical to keep them all in cases.
 In which case If you store your guitar in a room e.g. using a storage rack or wall hanger then the hygrometer should be placed in the room, near where the guitars are stored.

-I’ve listed two of the most highly reviewed hygrometers below with pricing and star rating included.
+I’ve listed two of the most highly reviewed hygrometers below.
 Keep in mind accuracy is the biggest factor when choosing a hygrometer.

 Controlling the Humidity